Department of Agricultural, Food, and Resource Economics

 Major Professor: Vincenzina Caputo

-Areas of Specialization: International Development and Marketing
+Areas of Specialization: Consumer Behavior and Food Marketing

 Born in Aachen, Germany, Valerie received her bachelor’s degree in Agricultural Sciences from Humboldt University, Berlin, before completing a double degree master's in Agricultural Economics and International Rural Development.
 The Erasmus Mundus program led her to multiple European Countries as well as the University of Arkansas.
 She is currently a third year PhD student of Agricultural Economics in the Agricultural, Food, and Resource Economics Department at Michigan State University, working under Professor Vincenzina Caputo.